 An allusion is a reference, from a literary work to another work of fiction, a film, a piece of art, or even a real event.
 An allusion serves as a kind of shorthand, drawing on this outside work to provide greater context or meaning to the situation being written about.
 While allusions can be an economical way of communicating with the reader, they risk alienating readers who do not recognize these references.

 Strong fiction (or poetry for that matter) will use allusions so that the fiction works on both levels.
 Readers who understand the allusions gain a richer understanding of the work, while those who don't can still follow the story and be entertained or enlightened by it.

 Allusions are often thought of as a kind of hypertext, linking the reader to another tradition or literary history.
-Some work, such as the poem "The Wasteland" practically samples other works, much the same way DJs sample other songs.
+Some work, such as T.S.
+Eliot's poem "The Wasteland" practically samples other works, much the same way DJs sample other songs.
 However, allusions can also be quite subtle.
 For instance, Shakespeare's influence on literature in English is so strong that allusions to his plays are often made without people being aware of it when they say, "don't act like a Romeo."

 The Benefit of Using Allusions